Snowflake-Labs/schemachange/README.md

 # The name of the snowflake user
 snowflake-user: 'user'

 # The name of the default role to use.
-Can be overrideen in the change scripts.
+Can be overridden in the change scripts.
 snowflake-role: 'role'

 # The name of the default warehouse to use.
 Can be overridden in the change scripts.